Noeperron/iceplant_snRNAseq/README.md

 ### Installing R packages used in the analyses.

-All analyses were conducted using R v.4.2.2 in macOS 13.2.1 A list of necessary R packages, and the commands to install them, can be found in the script *_0-InstallPackages.R_*.
+All analyses were conducted using R v.4.2.2 and Python3 in macOS 13.2.1 A list of necessary R packages, and the commands to install them, can be found in the script *_0-InstallPackages.R_*.

 Execute the command below to run the script: